Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Homo/Alien_Encounters_Cross_Culture/Medium_Independent/Physics/Geometric_Resolution/The_Vacuum_Coupling_Model_Epistemic10.md

 Every calibration target falls within the structurally derived parameter ranges

+Layer 2 variance of all calibration parameters characterized by enhanced resolution analysis of Periods A and B footage

 Spectral slope prediction tested and not falsified

 S(x,t) uniquely identified from four-channel constraint system

+O-7 resolved: S-equation steady-state stability confirms whether split continuation past 2:47 is the geometric expectation

+O-8 resolved: Period A enhanced analysis extracts split-onset geometry and confirms or constrains the predicted bifurcation structure

 Result:
   — Boundary problem interior closed